Mohamed-Samehh/Recipe-Finder/README.md

 ## Features

-- **Recipe Search**: Users can search for recipes by entering keywords such as dish names or ingredients.
+- **Search for Recipes**: Users can search for recipes by entering keywords such as dish names or ingredients.
+The application uses the API to fetch a list of recipes based on the search query.
-- **Recipe Details**: View detailed information about a selected recipe, including ingredients, instructions, and a meal image.
+- **View Recipe Details**: Click on a recipe to view detailed information, including ingredients, instructions, and a meal image.
+This information is retrieved using the recipe ID from the API.
+- **Filter Meals by Category**: Users can filter recipes based on selected categories, enhancing their search experience.
+- **Filter Meals by Area**: Users can filter recipes based on geographical areas, allowing them to explore regional dishes.
+- **Suggest a Recipe**: Users can suggest new recipes by submitting a form with their name, email, dish name, and instructions.
 - **Responsive Design**: The application is fully responsive, ensuring a smooth experience across different devices.
-- **Suggest a Recipe**: Users can suggest new recipes by submitting a form with their name, email, dish name, and instructions.
 - **Pagination**: Recipes are displayed in a paginated format, making it easy to browse large results sets.
+Users can navigate through multiple pages of recipes with ease.

 ## Technologies Used